-We often get very good feedback for our courses.
+We often get very good feedback from our courses.
 And sometimes, course participants contact us after some time and ask for a follow-up course to refresh relevant skills and broaden the set of essential tools and techniques to lead and manage.

-Over the past years, quite a few blogs with a focus on careers of academics in the life science sector have sprung up.
+Over the past few years, quite a few blogs with a focus on careers of academics in the life science sector have sprung up.
 They are mostly written by junior faculty and postdocs and often share very personal stories on the author’s career trajectories, or they provide general advice, for example on grant writing and job interviews both inside and outside of academia.

-In a series of recent Career Advice articles (1, 2) in Science, Lucas Laursen gave an overview of opportunities for scientist to acquire leadership and management skills, which we believe are essential for today’s challenges in an academic environment.
+In a series of recent career advice articles (1, 2) in Science, Lucas Laursen gave an overview of opportunities for scientist to acquire leadership and management skills, which we believe are essential for today’s challenges in an academic environment.
 The articles give a good overview and mention a number of important leadership and management tasks scientists face and which we address in our courses.
 Improving time management, setting priorities, delegating, dealing with … Read more “How we help the scientific community with leadership and management skills courses”